-Mautic is an open-source marketing automation application that can be a cost-effective alternative for expensive cloud-based services.
+Mautic is an open-source marketing automation solution that can be a cost-effective alternative for expensive cloud-based services.
 It’s feature-rich and can be installed as a self-hosted solution.
-You own your data, not your cloud service provider, and you’re free to promote on mostly your own terms.
+Unlike with a SaaS marketing automation platform, you own the data and are free to run campaigns on your own terms.

 In this review, I’ll answer some important questions that can help you decide if Mautic can be a fit for your business.
 I’ll describe some of the most useful features and how they can be used.
-Besides that I’ll talk a little about Mautic installation, hosting and setup.
+By the end of this review, you’ll have a clear picture of what Mautic is, and if it can replace your current marketing automation solution.

 I’ve been implementing marketing automation around sales funnels for a long time.
-As a growth marketer, my job is to implement creative digital marketing strategies, that attract an audience, nurture leads and convert them into satisfied clients.
+As a digital / growth marketer, my job is to implement creative strategies, that attract an audience, nurture leads, and convert them into satisfied clients.

-In order to accomplish this, I’ve used many marketing automation, email marketing, and CRM services.
-Not only do I feel that most cloud-based services are generally overpriced, but at times also lack the features that are needed to execute specific marketing strategies.
+In order to accomplish this, I’ve used many marketing automation, email marketing, and CRM systems.
+Not only do I feel that most cloud-based platforms are generally overpriced, but at times also lack the features that are needed to execute specific marketing strategies.

 Mautic, on the other hand, has been surprising, in a positive way.
-Not only does the application offer marketing automation features that others don’t, but it does so at a fraction of the price.
+Not only does the platform offer marketing automation features that others don’t, but it does so at a fraction of the price.
+More about pricing later.

 If you’re wondering what I use Mautic for in my work, here’s short list.